bortels/rubydev/README.md

 rubydev
 =======

-Ruby 2.1.5 plus my commonly used gems.
+Ruby 2.1.5 plus my commonly used gems and utilities (git, jq, and so on)

 Not much to it really.
 Look at the Gemspec file for the list.